zachpmanson/notes/notes/Notes/Design/Slack Design Decisions.md

 ## Anonymous Group Chats

 Group chats cannot be named, they are only listed by the members in the group chat listed alphabetically and comma separated.
-This makes differentiating group chats that share members from each other.
+This makes differentiating group chats that share members from each other very difficult.

 ![[slack-group-names.png]]